jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 - Juan Gu - <gujuan@ibm.com>

-In this exercise, you will understand how the model works in hpu, and some examples of customization on ootb notebooks.
+In this exercise, you will learn how the model works in hpu, do simple customization on OOTB notebooks, and how to debug in a model.

 **Pre-requisites**